flwidmer/ultimate-profile-builder/readme.txt

 * Administrator can define default value in certain fields.
 * Administrator can create custom user Roles.
 * Administrator can set permission levels to new user Roles based on existing roles.
-* Administrator can create different registration forms for different user Roler(s).
+* Administrator can create different registration forms for different user Role(s).
 * Administrator can show/ hide role-wise visibility of administrator bar.
 * Administrator can assign custom field to specific user role or multiple roles.
 * Administrator can either allow password to be sent automatically or user defined.